cseanburns/personal_knowledge_mgmt/src/12-web-sources-part-2.md

 We continue this section by covering a variety of web resources that are invaluable but that don't necessarily show up in our everyday web searches.
+Many of the web resources do not simply report information but require visitors to generate information based on user input or search for resources.

 In particular, in this section, I'd like to cover a variety of open educational resources and digital libraries.